Home Violent Crimes Manslaughter

 Los Angeles Manslaughter Defense Attorneys

-Defending Those Charged With Manslaughter
+Defending Those Charged With Manslaughter in Los Angeles

 A charge as serious as manslaughter can destroy your life.
 When people hear you were charged with such a severe crime, they won’t hear that you haven’t been convicted yet, or even that you are innocent.
 They will only hear that you allegedly killed someone.
 Your relationships, reputation, and even your job could be stripped of you before your trial even begins.
 You shouldn’t give up hope, however.

 We at Werksman Jackson & Quinn LLP have worked with hundreds of clients that have faced similar circumstances, and we have stood by them all in order to get them the best possible outcome.
-If you have been charged with manslaughter, then you need a skilled and expert defense from a Los Angeles violent crime defense lawyer.
+If you have been charged with manslaughter, then you need a skilled defense from a Los Angeles violent crime defense lawyer.
 Our attorneys can provide you with just that.
 Call our firm at (213) 688-0460 to speak with a seasoned law team.
 Get the advice and help you need.

 Manslaughter in California